Smoke from the exhaust pipe can be of various types and can be caused by various reasons and situations.

 5. Cracked Cylinder Head or Block

-Another not so funny thing that can cause white smoke from your exhaust pipe is a cracked cylinder head or engine block.
-The engine block and the cylinder head are full of channels where the coolant is flowing to cool the engine down.
+Another not-so-funny thing that can cause white smoke from your exhaust pipe is a cracked cylinder head or engine block.
+The engine block and the cylinder head are full of channels where the coolant flows to cool the engine down.

-If you are very unlucky, it happens that the engine block or cylinder head may crack, and this can cause coolant to flow into the combustion chamber or out through the exhaust.
+If you are very unlucky, the engine block or cylinder head may have cracked, and this can cause coolant to flow into the combustion chamber or out through the exhaust.

-This is very rare, though and usually often happens after an overheating engine or something similar.
-It can happen, though, and happens more on some engine models than others.
+This is very rare, though, and usually only happens after an overheating engine or something similar.
+It can happen, though, and it occurs more on some engine models than others.

 To fix these problems, you often have to replace the whole head or block, which results in a complete disassembly of the engine.